CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

      >**Note:** While you wait, you may be interested in viewing the [code behind the sample application](https://github.com/Azure-Samples/aci-helloworld).
 To view it, browse the \\app folder.

-### Task 2: Review the functionality of the Azure Container Instance
+### Task 2: Test and verify deployment of an Azure Container Instance

 In this task, you will review the deployment of the Azure Container Instance (ACI) to ensure it is running correctly and accessible.